Scott-Zeta/EY_Open_Science_Data_Challenge_2023/provided_file/README.md

 ID:tuple likes latitude and longitude.
 Target: Blank
 ## What does it for?
-perhaps I need to fill it? in the way of Crop Location Data
+This is what you need to submit, with the prediction from the your ML model.

 # Crop Location Data
 With column (Latitude,Longitude) (Tuple), Class of Land (Binary String, rice or not rice)
 ## What does it for?
-Currently no idea
+Data for training and testing

 # Level 1 Notebbok Benchmark
 The benchmark built a basic model predict binary classification for rice and non-rice, based on Sentinel-1 Radiometrically terrain corrected(RTC) dataset.